Kenivia/Honing-Forecast/WIP.md

 ### Now

-- monte carlo at the end to verify / sanity check / just to look at it (also can compute confidence interval with variance etc)

-- BOOKS ARE MUTUALLY EXCLUSIVE maybe just make sure that neighbor function handles it? idk
+- BOOKS ARE MUTUALLY EXCLUSIVE maybe ~~just make sure that neighbor function handles it? idk~~
+  - change state to be (bool , i64), -1 = no books
 - turn a lot of helper functions to class functions of prep_output or state_bundle
-- change all the i64 budgets to f64 god

 - figure out how to optimize special its way too slow rn
+  - limit special state to never switch up/switch up once only? then it'll be a list of how many & which ones rather than like individual indices
+    - bundle the streaks together see if theres any optimization there

 - figure out how to do neighbors for special state
--

 ### Big